AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

   - 📜 Successfully set up your development environment and installed all required packages.

-  - 💻 Configured your frontend to interact with both the multi-token and staking smart contracts, enabling functionalities like creating tokens, issuing them on the sidechain, staking, and withdrawing tokens.
+  - 💻 Configured your frontend to interact with both the multi-token and staking smart contracts, enabling functionalities like creating tokens, issuing them on the dAppChain, staking, and withdrawing tokens.

 **➡️ What's Next?**